Introduction

 Tips for Hiring

-- Get Multiple Quotes: Obtain at least three quotes from licensed and insured plumbers to compare prices and services.
+- Get Multiple Quotes: Always obtain quotes from at least three different plumbers or companies to compare prices and ensure you're getting a fair deal.